 Enjoy an event, exhibit, or class at the Clifton Cultural Arts Center, a community-created art center.
 The CCAC website states “the center is fueled by shared passion and a singular belief – collective experience of creative and artistic expression brings together diverse communities and nurtures more inspired, more insightful children and adults.”

 Support an inspiring Clifton establishment and view their event calendar.

-Clifton has a handle of parks in the area to enjoy.
+Clifton has a variety of parks in the area to explore.

 Mt.
 Airy Forest offers a dog park, panic areas, disc golf, hiking trails, and more.

-Burnet Woods is 89.3 acres with a walking trail that University of Cincinnati students and families particularly enjoy escaping to.
+Burnet Woods is 89.3 acres with a walking trail that University of Cincinnati students and families particularly enjoy.